Loading...

 Today, Daggett County's economy is mostly based on agriculture, tourism, and outdoor recreation.
 Its scenic landscapes, including Flaming Gorge National Recreation Area and Ashley National Forest, attract visitors for activities such as fishing, camping, hiking, and boating.
 The county remains sparsely populated, with a focus on preserving the natural beauty and heritage of the area.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Daggett County, Utah.
+This timeline provides a concise overview of the key events in the history of Daggett County, Utah.